Gorilla-Lab-SCUT/GPNet/readme.md

 ````

 ## Acknowledgement
-The codes of pointnet2 are borrowed from [Pointnet2_PyTorch](https://github.com/erikwijmans/Pointnet2_PyTorch).
+The code of pointnet2 are borrowed from [Pointnet2_PyTorch](https://github.com/erikwijmans/Pointnet2_PyTorch).